Equality and Rural Needs

 Good Relations Statement

-Good Relations Statement Banner Easy Read Version (PDF)
+Good Relations Statement Banner Easy Read Version PDF

-Policies and proposals
+Screening: Policies and proposals

 In keeping with the Trust’s commitments in its Equality Scheme the Trust has screened its new policies and proposals.
 The screening process is used to identify which policies/proposals are likely to have an impact on equality of opportunity or good relations.
 Screening assesses the likely impact as major, minor or none.
+If it is decided that a policy/proposal is likely to have significant/major issues relating to equality, it is then necessary to carry out a more detailed exercise called an equality impact assessment (EQIA).

 Rural Needs Reporting Template